UdayaKrishnanM/E-Commerce-BackEnd-API-Endpoints/README.md

-Hello I have developed this called **E-Commerce-Backend-WebService-Restful-APIs** using **Spring Boot, Spring JPA, Spring Security, MySQL.**
+Hello I have developed this called **E-Commerce-Backend-WebServices-Restful-APIs** using **Spring Boot, Spring JPA, Spring Security, MySQL.**

-This Spring Boot project is a E-Commerece Backend Webservices designed for functionalities of E-Commerce.
+This Spring Boot project is a E-Commerce Backend Webservices designed for functionalities of E-Commerce.
 It features endpoints for adding, updating, listing, and deleting orders, products, order-items, reviews, users and cart-items.
-The application supports authentication for Admin/Users, ensuring secure access to each functionalities of repective roles. .
+The application supports authentication for Admin/Users, ensuring secure access to each functionality of respective roles.

 I have used entities Orders, Order-Item, Products, Cart-Items, Users and Reviews.
-Since ORDER is a reserved keyword in MySQL we cant use it so we use ORDERS.
+Since ORDER is a reserved keyword in MySQL we can’t use it so we use ORDERS.

 `STEPS TO RUN THE PROJECT:`